bananabenana/time_weighted_SNV_clusterer/README.md

   --threads 4
 ```

-If you don't have pre-defined lineage/ST information, you can do all-vs-all using MASH to guide the pairwise SNV comparisons.
+If you don't want to do the KNN apporoach or have pre-defined lineage/ST information, you can do all-vs-all using MASH to guide the pairwise SNV comparisons.
 This will do more comparisons and will be slower.
-Use the `--all_vs_all` flag
+Use the `--all_vs_all` flag.
+This skips the KNN step.
 ```bash
 python time_weighted_SNV_clusterer.py \
   --manifest test_data/input/genome_manifest.txt \